 A gap between your home’s foundation and the soil is a sign of settlement.
 To close this gap, keep your soil healthy, and prevent foundation damage, you must keep the soil surrounding your home hydrated.
 There are a few ways to do this:

-- Plant shrubs and other plants around your foundation.
-Plant roots hold the surrounding soil in place and keep it from eroding away from your home.
-Plants also provide shade for the soil, which slows evaporation of its moisture content.
+- Plant shrubs and other plants around your foundation – Plant roots hold the surrounding soil in place and keep it from eroding.
+Plants also provide shade for the soil, which slows the evaporation of its moisture content.
 Of course, plants must be watered frequently, which brings us to our next point.

-- Water efficiently.
-It’s not uncommon for local or state governments to place restrictions on how often or how much you can irrigate, so it’s important to make the most of watering your landscape.
+- Water efficiently – It’s not uncommon for local or state governments to place restrictions on how often or how much you can irrigate, so it’s important to make the most of watering your landscaping.
 Check your sprinklers to make sure they’re operating correctly and set them to operate in several short cycles rather than one long one.

-- Use a drip irrigation or soaker hose.
-A soaker hose is a hose with small holes that attaches to an outdoor faucet and allows water to “sweat” through it at a reduced, steady rate.
+- Use drip irrigation or a soaker hose – A soaker hose has small holes that attach to an outdoor faucet and allows water to “sweat” through it at a reduced, steady rate.
 Lay the soaker hose around the perimeter of your home, as close to the foundation as you can get.
-When the gap between your home’s foundation and the surrounding soil closes, reduce the amount of water being applied to the soil.
+When the gap between your home’s foundation and the surrounding soil closes, reduce the amount of water applied to the soil.

 The best way to prevent structural damage to your home during a drought is to maintain proper moisture levels in your soil through specialized procedures.
-If your home has fallen victim to structural damage caused by droughts or other conditions, allow the experts at Epp Concrete to make quality repairs and provide you with the information needed to prevent it from happening again in the future!
+If your home has fallen victim to structural damage caused by droughts or other conditions, allow the experts at Epp Foundation Repair to make quality repairs and provide you with the information needed to prevent it from happening again!